 Hydronephrosis is a condition and not a disease.
+In hydronephrosis, one or both the kidneys swell as there is pressure on the kidneys and urine cannot drain from them.
 It is a structural or physiological condition that arises due to the way the uterus presses on the urinary bladder.
-The bladder is unable to discharge its contents due to the pressure and the urine then travels back and causes the kidney to swell.
+As the bladder is unable to discharge its contents due to the pressure, the urine then travels back and causes the kidney to swell.
 It is accompanied by pain and can affect one or both kidneys.

-Hydronephrosis in pregnant women is mostly observed in the second trimester particularly between the 26th and 28th week of gestation.
-Hydronephrosis caused due to pregnancy will disappear on its own, typically within six weeks after the delivery.
-However, there have been cases where the condition has persisted and must be given medical attention.
+Hydronephrosis in pregnant women is mostly observed in the second trimester, particularly between the 26th and 28th week of pregnancy.
+This condition in pregnancy often disappears on its own, typically within six weeks after the delivery.
+However, sometimes, the condition may persist for long and requires medical attention.

 Causes of Hydronephrosis During Pregnancy

 There are several causes for the occurrence of hydronephrosis.
-These include:
+Some of them are stated below –

-- One of the most common causes of hydronephrosis is a blockage in one or both ureters.
-This is the tube that connects the kidneys to the urinary bladder.
-The blockage could be due to kidney stones, scarring or even blood clots.
+- One of the most common causes of hydronephrosis is a blockage in one or both the ureters.
+The ureter is a tube that connects the kidneys to the urinary bladder.
+The blockage could be due to kidney stones, scarring, or even blood clots.

-- During pregnancy, the leading cause of hydronephrosis is due to the pressure of the uterus on the bladder and ureter.
+- During pregnancy, the leading cause of hydronephrosis is the pressure of the uterus on the bladder and ureter.

-- One of the reasons for hydronephrosis during pregnancy is because of the increased production of pregnancy hormones that will cause the muscles to relax.
+- Another cause of hydronephrosis during pregnancy is the increase in production of pregnancy hormones that relax the muscles.

 - Cancer of the urinary bladder and the cervix can also cause hydronephrosis.

-There are many signs you can keep a look out for when it comes to hydronephrosis.
-Remember that if you are pregnant, then the chances of this condition manifesting are very high.
-If you have the following symptoms when pregnant, then you must seek immediate medical help.
+There are not many symptoms of hydronephrosis but when this condition occurs you may notice the symptoms mentioned below.
+Remember that if you are pregnant, the chances of this condition manifesting will be very high.
+If you notice the following hydronephrosis during pregnancy symptoms, then you must seek immediate medical help.